 |Fees||Look up fees|

 This intensive three-week study abroad subject is taught on location in Venice.
 The Renaissance in Italy is regarded by many as the locus of the first consumer society in the western world.
 Venice was at the centre of the new commercial revolution and the trade and production of the luxury goods that were its staple.
-With a series of lectures, tutorials and detailed site visits, this subject examines Venice's position as a trading empire, and the goods traded, produced and consumed from luxurious textiles, printed books, art works, dyes and spices, to slaves and prostitutes.
+With a series of lectures, tutorials and immersive cultural activities, this intensive subject examines Venice's position as a trading empire, and the goods traded, produced and consumed from luxurious textiles, printed books, artworks, dyes and spices, to slaves and prostitutes.
 Venetian authorities were actively involved in regulating consumption with the passage of extensive sumptuary laws, the development of copyright, the application of duties and taxes, and a complex system of surveillance.
 Students will complete this subject with a deeper understanding of Venetian culture and society and its contribution to the globalised luxury trades; one of the key markers of the west and of modernity.

 Intended learning outcomes